Cross Stitch Tips For Large Projects

 Scroll Frames

 Scroll frames are nice because they come in a large variety of sizes.
-They can be table top or hook onto an embroidery stand.
-Compared to holding a large hoop in your hand, the scroll frame is a much nicer way to cross stitch a large pattern.
+They can be used on a tabletop or hung on an embroidery stand.
+Compared to holding a large hoop in your hand, the scroll frame is a much nicer way to manage the fabric and cross-stitch a large pattern.

 Embroidery Hoop